DAIC-tud/docs/content/en/docs/manual/job-submission/priorities.md

 To request a reservation for nodes, please use to the [Request Reservation form](https://tudelft.topdesk.net/tas/public/ssp/content/detail/service?unid=c6d0e44564b946eaa049898ffd4e6938&from=d75e860b-7825-4711-8225-8754895b3507).
 You can request a reservation for an entire compute node (or a group of nodes)  **if you have contributed this (or these) nodes to the cluster and you have special needs that needs to be accommodated**.

 General guidelines for reservations' requests:
-* You can be granted a reservation *only* on nodes from a partition that is contributed by your group (See [Partitions](/docs/manual/job-submission/partitions) to check the name of the partition contributed by your group, and [System specifications](/docs/system/) for a listing of available nodes and their features).
+* You can be granted a reservation *only* on nodes from a partition that is contributed by your group (See [Computing nodes](/docs/system/compute-nodes) for a listing of available nodes, their features, and which paritions they belong to).
 * Please ask for the least amount of resources you need as to minimize impact on other users.
 * _Plan ahead and request your reservation as soon as possible_: Reservations usually ignore running jobs, so any running job on the machine(s) you request will continue to run when the reservation starts.
 While jobs from other users will not start on the reserved node(s), the resources in use by an already running job at the start time of the reservation will not be available in the reservation until this running job ends.
 The earlier ahead you request resources, the easier it is to allocate the requested resources.